Learn how to help people change.

 Dr. Bill Matulich, Ph.D. is a clinical psychologist and a member of the Motivational Interviewing Network of Trainers (MINT) since 2006 when he began offering workshops and trainings to professionals of all kinds.

-Motivational Interviewing (MI) is an evidence-based, effective and efficient counseling approach to helping people change their behavior.
-MI is helpful to both counselors and clients.
+Motivational Interviewing (MI) is truly patient-centered care.
+As an evidence-based, effective and efficient counseling approach to helping people change their behavior, MI is helpful to both counselors and clients.
 Counselors using MI experience less resistance from clients.
-Clients feel supported and empowered to make their own life decisions while discovering their own internal motivation to be healthier.
+Clients feel supported and empowered to make their own life decisions while discovering their internal motivation to be healthier.

 People learn Motivational Interviewing in different ways.
 This website provides several options to learn about MI and how to do MI, from a concise ebook to a multi-hour online training course.
 If your job is to help people change their behavior for any reason, MI is the proven approach to doing just that.